-While consumer products and food are the largest source of exposure to these chemicals for most people, private drinking water can be an additional source of exposure in communities where these chemicals have contaminated water supplies.
-Such contamination is typically localized and associated with a specific facility, for example, an airfield at which they were used for firefighting or a facility where these chemicals were produced or used.
+While consumer products and food can be sources of exposure to PFAS, private drinking water can be a significant source of exposure at locations where these chemicals have contaminated water supplies.
+Such contamination is often localized and associated with a specific facility; for example, an airfield where PFAS were used for firefighting or a facility where these chemicals were produced or used.

 Should I test my private well for PFAS?

-If your well is located within one to two miles of a known source of PFAS or to other water supplies where PFAS has been detected, you may wish to consider sampling your water source.
-Sources of PFAS may include airfields, fire training areas, certain manufacturing facilities, and some waste disposal sites.
+If your well is located within one to two miles of a known source of PFAS or of other water supplies where PFAS has been detected, you may wish to consider sampling your water source.
+Sources of PFAS may include airfields where certain firefighting foams were used in the past, firefighting training areas, certain manufacturing facilities, and some waste disposal sites.
 Your local health department may have information on historical or potential sources of PFAS, or other PFAS impacted water supplies, that may be in proximity to your private well.
-Because PFAS have been widely used in consumer products, it is possible that some septic systems may also be a source of PFAS to ground water.
+Because PFAS have been widely used in consumer products, it is possible that some septic systems and landfills may also be a source of PFAS in groundwater.